-Homesteading and farming on an acre of land has its challenges, but through them we learn to value the important things.
+Homesteading on one acre and farming at two locations has its challenges, but through them we learn to value the important things.

 Life doesn’t have to be perfect to be perfect.
 With family, good food and lots of laughter, we can get through it all.